rak-n-rok/Krake/docs/user/configuration.rst

     Set the directory in which the certificates for the TLS communication should be stored.
 Default: ``"tmp/pki"``.

+``--allow-anonymous``
+    If enabled, anonymous requests are accepted by the API.
+See :ref:`admin/security:Authentication`.
+Disabled by default for the generation.

+``--keystone-authentication-enabled``
+    Enable the Keystone authentication as one of the authentication mechanisms.
+See :ref:`admin/security:Authentication`.
+Disabled by default for the generation.

+``--keystone-authentication-endpoint``
+    Endpoint to connect to the keystone service.
+See :ref:`admin/security:Authentication`.
+Default: ``"http://localhost:5000/v3"``.

+``--static-authentication-enabled``
+    Enable the static authentication as one of the authentication mechanisms.
+See :ref:`admin/security:Authentication`.
+Disabled by default.

+``--static-authentication-username``
+    Name of the user that will authenticate through static authentication.
+See :ref:`admin/security:Authentication`.
+Default: ``"system:admin"``.

+``--authorization-mode``
+    Authorization mode to use for the requests sent to the API.
+    Only 'RBAC' should be used in production.
+See :ref:`admin/security:Authorization`.
+    Default: ``always-allow``.

 ``--api-ip <api_ip>`` (Address)
     Host IP address of the API for the controllers.
 Default: ``"127.0.0.1"``.